-This document sets out Thames Water's approach to the management of groundwater infiltration in sewerage systems where the influence of groundwater infiltration is viewed as significant likely leading to the sewerage system, on occasions, to become overwhelmed.
+This document sets out Thames Water's approach to the management of groundwater infiltration in sewerage systems where the influence of groundwater infiltration is viewed as being significant and likely to lead the sewerage network, on occasions, becoming overwhelmed.

 All sewerage systems combined and separate will experience some groundwater infiltration1 and a nominal allowance in design will be made for this.
 However, in some catchments the impact of groundwater infiltration can be considerable leading to impacts on service during periods of high groundwater, typically during the winter.